 - Extra-curricular groups must receive approval from the Principal for travel.
 As such, these trips are sanctioned by Lutheran High School and all policies and procedures as outlined in the Lutheran High School Handbook including those below will be enforced for the entirety of the trip. - 2.
 All policies and procedures as outlined at the start of the season and/or specifically implemented for team travel by the Head Coach/Advisor will also be in effect for the entirety of the trip. - 3.
 All students and parents are representatives of Lutheran High.
 The expectation is that both students and parents will serve as a model of Christian conduct throughout the entire trip. - 4.
 LHS students, their parents, grandparents, and siblings are allowed to travel or stay with the team.
-Extended family (cousins, aunts, uncles, etc.), friends, and other guests are not permitted to travel or stay with the team. - 6.
+Extended family (cousins, aunts, uncles, etc.), friends, and other guests are not permitted to travel or stay with the team. - 5.
+All students of the team/club are to travel together, when possible, in the school sanctioned transportation.
+When necessary, and only after receiving the approval of the Head Coach/Advisor, a student may travel in the same vehicle as their parent. - 6.
 All members of the team/club are to stay in accommodations arranged for by the school.
 Exceptions to this rule may be granted by the Head Coach/Advisor only when- a member of the program could stay in the same room as his/her parent if the room is in the team hotel.
 In this case, curfew and conduct expectations still apply.
 Team members are not allowed to stay in the room of a parent that is not their own.
 Team members are not to stay in separate accommodations that is not the team hotel. - 7.
 The possession/use of alcohol, tobacco, or drugs is strictly forbidden. - 8.
 The Head Coach/Advisor will communicate a set curfew each night.
 The Head Coach/Advisor will enforce this time with hallway and room checks.
 Students who violate curfew will face disciplinary action as determined by the Head Coach/Advisor. - 9.
 No fraternization will take place between genders inside a hotel room.
 Students of the opposite gender are not permitted in a hotel room together. - 10.
 The trip is intended to be a unifying experience, conduct must reflect this.
 Team members shall not exclude others or be involved in any conduct or behavior that would create divisiveness or dissension amongst the team/club. - 11.
 No congregating of large groups inside a single hotel room unless there is a team meeting held by a member of the coaching staff with the approval of the Head Coach/Advisor. - 12.
 A team/club member should not leave the premises of hotel or venue unless accompanied by an adult AND after receiving approval from the Head Coach/Advisor.
 The coaching staff should always know the whereabouts of each participant.